rianhunter/dbxfs/README.md

-# dropboxfs
+# dbxfs

 Yo!
-Welcome to dropboxfs.
+Welcome to dbxfs.
 This is how you should dev:

 1. Get virtualenv (either use brew, apt-get, yum, or pip)
 2. Create your virtualenv (make sure to use Python 3):